adewalegeorge/adewalegeorge/README.md

 ### 🎶 Fun Side

 I’m also a **vocalist and songwriter** 🎤 writing across genres like country, Pop, gospel, and R&B. Many of my songs reflect life experiences, travels, and the people I meet.
-I do lots and lots of Karaoke when like permits and
+I do lots and lots of Karaoke when life permits meetups with friends in the Smuleverse.

 ---